transcriptionpro/wuc-new/_posts/2017-05-17-full-bitcoin-node-on-a-raspberry-pi-3-with-or-without-a-pidrive.md

 <p>Now, reboot the Raspberry Pi and make sure that you are logged in to the text based command line interface (all black screen with white text).</p>

 <p>The next six commands will: 1: Tell the system from where it should fetch the Bitcoin software.
 2: Update the system's information about which packages are available to download and install.
 3: Download and install the text based <a href="/whmcs-bitcoin-merchant-payment-gateway-by-spectrocoin/">version of Bitcoin Core</a>, plus another tool that will be used next.
-4+5: Remove the entire graphical desktop environment so that it doesn't take up space on the SD card.
-Run the last of these two remove commands repeatedly (maybe 4-5 times) until it doesn't remove any more packages.
+4+5: Remove the entire graphical desktop environment so that it doesn't take up space on the SD card. </p>

+<p>Run the last of these two remove commands repeatedly (maybe 4-5 times) until it doesn't remove any more packages.
 6: Download and install all available updates to the entire system.
 Type them in one command at a time, as each command will ask you a question or two (typically just press Enter or Y to proceed).
 The last command will probably take quite some time to finish.</p>

 <p>sudo add-apt-repository ppa:bitcoin/bitcoin</p>
 <p>sudo apt update</p>